coatyio/coaty-js/docs/man/migration-guide.md

   `AdvertiseEvent.withObject()`, remove the first argument `eventSource`.
 * If you call communication event observation methods `CommunicationManager.observeXXX()` remove the first argument `eventTarget`.
-* Stop using `CommunicationManager.identity` as this getter have been removed.
-  Instead, use `Container.identity` to access the container's identity object, i.e. from within a controller use `this.container.identity`.
 * Stop configuring identity properties in `CommunicationOptions.identity` as this property has been removed.
 Instead, customize properties of the container's identity object in the new `CommonOptions.agentIdentity` property.
+* Stop using `CommunicationManager.identity` as this getter has been removed.
+  Instead, use `Container.identity` to access the container's identity object, i.e. from within a controller use `this.container.identity`.
 * Stop using `CommunicationOptions.shouldAdvertiseIdentity` as this property has been removed.
 * Stop using `Controller.identity` as this getter has been removed.
 Use